akashp1712/ml-akash/fundamentals.md

 Reinforcement Learning

-**7. What type of algorithm would you use to segment your customers into multiple groups?**
+**7. What type of algorithm would you use to segment your customers into multiple groups?**<br/>
-If we can defien the lables then, classification algorithms(supervised learning) <br/>
-But if we can not define (or identify) the labels then, clustering algorithms (unsupervised learning)
+If we can defien the lables then, classification algorithms(supervised learning) But if we can not define (or identify) the labels then, clustering algorithms (unsupervised learning)

-**8. Spam detection is in example of Supervised learning Or Unsupervised learning?**
+**8. Spam detection is in example of Supervised learning Or Unsupervised learning?**<br/>
 Spam detection is a supervised learning problem.

-**9. What is an online learning system?**
+**9. What is an online learning system?**<br/>
-In online learning, you train the system incrementally by feeding it data instances sequentially,<br/>
-either individually or in small groups called mini-batches.
+In online learning, you train the system incrementally by feeding it data instances sequentially, either individually or in small groups called mini-batches.
   - Learning is fast and cheap, so the system can learn about new data on the fly, as it arrives.
   - Great for system that receive data as continuous flow, And need to adapt to change rapidly.

-**10. What is out-of-core learning?**
+**10. What is out-of-core learning?**<br/>
-An Out-of-core learning algorithm splits the data into mini-batches and uses online learning(incremental) algorithms to learn from these mini-batches.<br/>
-This is useful when the entire data can not fit into computer's memory.
+An Out-of-core learning algorithm splits the data into mini-batches and uses online learning(incremental) algorithms to learn from these mini-batches.This is useful when the entire data can not fit into computer's memory.

 **11. What type of learning algorithm relies on a similarity measure to make predictions?**